slrosky/favorite-dance-app/README.md

 # Favorite Dance App
-> Welcome to "Favorite Dance App".
+_Welcome to "Favorite Dance App".
 Here, as a user, you can log in to build a list of favorite dance studios and classes.
-"Favorite Dance App" is easy to navigate and focuses on
+"Favorite Dance App" is easy to navigate and was designed with the real-life user needs in mind._

 ## Views of Favorite Dance App